-As the Rivaroxaban dose is based on body weight it is important to keep scheduled doctor's visits because the dose may need to be adjusted as the weight changes.
+As the rivaroxaban dose is based on body weight it is important to keep scheduled doctor's visits because the dose may need to be adjusted as the weight changes.

-Never adjust the dose of Rivaroxaban by yourself.
+Never adjust the dose of rivaroxaban by yourself.
 The doctor will adjust the dose if necessary.

 Do not split the tablet in an attempt to provide a fraction of a tablet dose.
-If a lower dose is required please use an alternative presentation of rivaroxaban for oral suspension.
-For children and adolescents who are unable to swallow tablets whole, please use alternative forms of rivaroxaban for oral suspension.
+If a lower dose is required, please use rivaroxaban granules for oral suspension.